ismaeltovar/portfolio-site-discontinued2022/_posts/2021-07-11-add-a-command-to-your-path-linux.md

 ---
 layout: post
-title: "How to add a command to your PATH on Linux"
+title: "How to add a directory to your PATH on Linux"
 thumbnail-img: /assets/img/bash-161382_1280.png
 date: 2021-07-11
-last-updated: 2021-07-18
+last-updated: 2021-07-19
 tags: linux bash
 ---